patrisor/player-microservice/README.md

 pip install -r requirements.txt
 ```

-This command installs the following main dependencies:
+This installs the main dependencies:
 - **Flask**: A lightweight web framework for building REST APIs.
 - **pandas**: A powerful library for data manipulation, used to read and process the CSV file.